casjcarter/dwall/README.md

 # dwall :framed_picture:
 A dmenu front-end for the hsetroot wallpaper setter.

 dwall searches for image files in `~/Pictures/wallpapers`.
-Isolating supported image formats, the ability to add multiple wallpaper directories, and the ability to search recursively through wallpaper directories is planned for future versions.
+The ability to add multiple wallpaper directories and the ability to search recursively through wallpaper directories is planned for future versions.